nextools/metarepo/packages/xrom/readme.md

 ```

-### Overriding the docker root url to another set of browser images
+### Overriding the docker root URL to another set of browser images
 You can override the root URL to use some other set of docker images of Chromium and/or Firefox.